Cody Canada

-Cody Jay Canada (born May 25, 1976) is an American rock/alt-country musician who currently is the lead singer and lead guitarist of the rock band The Departed since 2010.
-From 1994 to 2010, Canada was the lead singer of rock/alt country band Cross Canadian Ragweed.
+Cody Jay Canada (born May 25, 1976) is an American rock/alt-country musician who currently is the lead singer and lead guitarist of the rock bands Cody Canada and The Departed since 2011 and Cross Canadian Ragweed from 1994 to 2010, and again since 2024.

 Early life

-Canada was born in Pampa, TX in 1976.
+Canada was born in Pampa, Texas, in 1976.
 He acquired a taste for music after attending a George Strait concert with his parents at the age of four.
 The next day he asked for a guitar.
 Canada first started playing guitar at the age of eight.
-While Cody was a teen, the Canada family relocated to Yukon, Oklahoma and as a teenager was drawn to rock bands such as Nirvana and Pearl Jam and also outlaw country.
+While Cody was a teen, the Canada family relocated to Yukon, Oklahoma.
+As a teenager Canada was drawn to rock bands such as Nirvana and Pearl Jam and also outlaw country.

 Cross Canadian Ragweed

 In 1994, Canada along with fellow musicians Matt Weidemann (bass), Grady Cross (guitar), and Randy Ragsdale (percussion) formed Cross Canadian Ragweed in Yukon, Oklahoma.
 The band was named after the original members with Canada taking on the role of lead guitarist, lead vocals, and prominent songwriter.
 They would later move to Stillwater, Oklahoma.
 From the time of Ragweed's formation until its end in 2010, the band released seven studio albums as well as three live albums.

 In 2010, the band went on an extended hiatus due to slight tensions inside the band, and Ragsdale's family responsibilities, eventually breaking up in late 2010.